 Beyond creating great food, Dining Services aims to create a delightful atmosphere.
 Several times each semester, the dining hall hosts a theme meal, complete with special menus and decorations, such as a Halloween meal, Super Bowl meal, and the ever-popular Late Night Breakfast to kick off finals week every semester.
 The Westover Room hosts frequent live viewings of LC athletic events, too.
 “We see the students as they grow, so we always try to support our athletes,” said Charlotte.

 Christina Antonucci ’18 knows from firsthand experience how Dining Services strives to accommodate individual needs and requests.
-“Since I first came to Lynchburg College, the dining hall has given me so many more options for gluten free meals,” she said.
+“Since I first came to University of Lynchburg, the dining hall has given me so many more options for gluten free meals,” she said.
 “The gluten-free station now provides a space with separate appliances to make food and a variety of gluten free foods.”